 Chinese press coverage of this incident must have been interesting.

-Due to the policing of forums, the Chinese has some pretty interesting euphemisms using synonym play (ie the infamous "grass mud horse" and "river crab", among others).
+Due to the policing of forums, the Chinese has some pretty interesting euphemisms using synonym play (e.g. the infamous "grass mud horse" (which sounds like "fuck your mother") and "river crab" (a reference to censorship), among others).

 A Seattle-area couple once tried to set a world record for having sex.
 Rather than say "having sex" on air, a local conservative news program substituted "visiting Tukwila", a nearby town.